-Morrison and Company would like to recommend that CBBB continue to assist the local BBB offices with problems which they encounter in working with BBB AUTO LINE.
-No serious issues arose during the program audits made by

-Morrison and Company.
+Morrison and Company would like to recommend that CBBB continue to assist the local BBB AUTO LINE offices with problems which they encounter in working with BBB AUTO LINE.
+Morrison and Company would like to recommend that CBBB consider looking at revising arbitrator training, since it has been noted by Morrison and Company that arbitrators appear to be showing a trend toward more formality in the hearings, which tends to make them more like courtroom proceedings and less consumer friendly.
+No serious issues arose during the program audit made by Morrison and Company.